reportportal/service-ui/docs/11-design.md

 > It's not allowed to use colors and fonts not defined in style guide!

-Due to the fact that application is large, there are lot wireframes and Report Portal permanently developing and changes, sometimes it's can be very hard to keep all wireframes in Zeplin up-to-date.
+Due to the fact that application is large, there are lot wireframes and Report Portal permanently developing and changes, sometimes it's can be very hard to keep all wireframes in Figma up-to-date.
 So, above reasons cause the fact, that we have two sources of knowledge at single moment:

-- Zeplin wireframes
+- Figma wireframes
 - Existing and running application.

-So, it's really necessary to be sure that there are no differences between task requirements, zeplin wireframe and app version.
+So, it's really necessary to be sure that there are no differences between task requirements, wireframe and app version.
 If you have some misunderstanding related to design or you see such differences - it's a strong reason to contact UX Designer and resolve all issues, before implementation process will be started.